sdesire/seandesire.github.io/README.txt

 ✍️  In my free time, I love to read up on new bleeding edge technologies and manga!
 💬  Im really an open book, so feel free to contact me.
 ✉️  You can shoot me an email at sdesire2@hawkmail.hccfl.edu!
 I’ll respond as soon as I can.
-📄  Please have a look at my [Résumé](https://docs.google.com/document/d/1bpnGbyNZGvrgdpAxtybo-dIG5__lUVBNRhs5r6KV_mM/edit?usp=sharing) for more details about me.
+📄  Please have a look at my [Link to Résumé](https://docs.google.com/document/d/1bpnGbyNZGvrgdpAxtybo-dIG5__lUVBNRhs5r6KV_mM/edit?usp=sharing) for more details about me.
 I’m open to feedback and suggestions!